Paul Manafort: The man who helped Trump win

 The indictments are not connected with allegations of collusion between Russia and the Trump campaign during the US election in 2016.

-But he later agreed to co-operate with special counsel Robert Mueller's investigation into that matter, in a plea deal with potential ramifications for the White House.
+But he later agreed to co-operate with special counsel Robert Mueller's investigation into that matter, in a plea deal that had potential ramifications for the White House.